 Reinstatement to the College Following Academic Dismissal

 Students who have been academically dismissed from the College may, after one semester of separation, petition the Vice President for Academic Affairs for readmission.
-Petitions must be received in the Office of the Vice President for Academic Affairs at least two weeks prior to the start of the expected semester of return.Students wishing to be reinstated must meet with an advisor in the Office of Advising and Counseling to determine the best course of action.
+Petitions must be received in the Office of the Vice President for Academic Affairs at least two weeks prior to the start of the expected semester of return.Students wishing to be reinstated must meet with an advisor in the Office of Advising to determine the best course of action.